alexandrosraikos/woocommerce-biz-courier-logistics/SECURITY.md

 ## Supported Versions

-The index below indicates the versions of WooBiz which are still actively supported.
+The index below indicates the versions of Biz Courier & Logistics for WooCommerce which are still actively supported.

 | Version | Supported          |
 | ------- | ------------------ |